 8. Shame at the intersection

-Being trans carries stigma.
+Having transitioned carries stigma.
 Being a survivor carries stigma.
 Holding both at once can feel unbearable, as if you’re asking too much of others just by existing.
 That shame does not belong to you.

-9. Not having language for it
+9. Not having the language for it

 10. Overwhelm, fear of authorities, and survival mode